DnFreddie/Notes/content/posts/sysops_aws_cert/ec2_instances/ssm_main/SSM.md

 tags = ['ec2']
 categories = ["aws"]
 +++

 ## AWS Systems Manager Overview
 *free service needs to be instaled onot the system we contole*
 - Menage [Ec2]({{< ref "posts/sysops_aws_cert/ec2_instances/ec2_instance.md" >}})
 and **On-Premises** systems and scale
     - It  shows the instance in a **Fleet Manager**
+    - U dont have to open any ports
 - Installed by defualt on Amazon Linux 2
     -  U just have to add a [**AmazonSSMMangegedInstanceCore**](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonSSMManagedInstanceCore.html)
 - Get operationa insight about the sate fo your infrasturcture